Go to the merfield.com home page

 Diversity is the answer

-Plant mixtures - intercropping - are the answer
+Plant mixtures are the answer

 Discussion / questions and answers